dotspencer/spencersmith.dev/docs/posts/emergency-preparedness.md

 [<img src="https://i.stack.imgur.com/5ASUr.jpg" height="200">](https://www.ntotank.com/305gallon-norwesco-black-vertical-water-tank-x9023077)

 This is a 305 gallon above-ground water tank that can be used for a rainwater collection system.
-The link above is the only place I found that has the option for local pickup which will save you a ton of money on shipping costs.
+The link above is the only place I found that has the option for local pickup which can save you a ton on shipping costs.

+The black plastic helps prevent algae growth since it blocks the light unlike similar white or blue containers.
+The rainwater can be used for watering plants or for drinking in an emergency if it's properly treated/filtered.

 **Downspout Leaf Filter - https://amzn.to/2M0nGGJ**